logo

 A closer look at the male twelve-wired bird-of-paradise.

-As said, the adult male’s upper parts including its head have velvety black color.
-Its lower breast feathers are green-tipped.
+As mentioned, the adult male's upper parts, including its head, are velvety black, and its lower breast feathers are green-tipped.

-Its flank flumes and underpants are colored bright yellow.
+Its flank flumes and underpants are bright yellow.
 Interestingly, this yellow color fades after death.

 A closer look at the male twelve-wired bird-of-paradise.